kubernetes/kubectl/cmd/kinflate/demo/mySql.md

     $DEMO_HOME/Kube-manifest.yaml
 ```

-At this point, running `kinflate inflate -f .` will
+At this point, running `kinflate inflate` will
 generate MySQL configs with name-prefix 'prod-' and
 labels `env:prod`.